AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ## The Pitch: Getting Your Players Interested

 “Hey guys!
 Have you seen *Dawn of the Dead*?
 What about *Versus*, or *Wild Zero*? *Planet Terror*?
 Hell yeah, this game is just like that.
 Let’s do it!”
-It really is just that easy.
 Tell your players you have a zombie-survival game that only takes a couple of hours to play.
 Tell them it works even better with beer.
-They’ll see your logic, and soon you will all be playing a fabulous game of ***Cannibal Contagion***.
+They’ll see your logic, and soon you will all be playing a fabulous game of Cannibal Contagion.
 Make sure the players understand the implied lethality of the game, so they don’t get all butt-hurt if (and more likely *when*) their characters die.
 Make sure they also understand that this game favors players who grab the story and push forward on their own.
-Players: Don’t turtle up!
-Seize the moment!

 ## Setting It All Up

-To start a game of ***CC***, someone has to first take on the mantle of the Cannibal in Charge (CiC) and then gather together some friends to play.
+To start a game of Cannibal Contagion, someone has to first take on the mantle of the Cannibal in Charge (CiC) and then gather together some friends to play.
 As the CiC, you should take some time beforehand to set up a scenario.
 The game’s scenario sets the basics of what is happening in the game, and the handful of mechanical variables that should be considered during playtime.
 A few example scenarios have been included in this book, each complete with sample characters and suggested game variables.
 Grab one of these and go if you want to jump right in, or create your own to fit your needs.
 Read the Scenario Creation section for more information on that (see page 117).

 You’ll need to make sure you have the right materials to play, as well.
 Paper and pencils are always necessary.
 Of course, you can print up some character sheets, but I’ve personally found that scrap paper and index cards can be quite useful for character info, and are often more easily available for quick pick-up games.
 You’ll need a single deck of playing cards, with the jokers left in.
 You’ll also need a good number of tokens of some kind, for use as Adversity tokens and Survival tokens.
 Pennies, poker chips, and glass bead counters work very well for this, and you don’t even really need to differentiate between them.